 The Glass Aisle is a unique collaboration between acclaimed poet Paul Henry and singer-songwriter Brian Briggs, frontman of the band Stornoway which is touring festivals and venues throughout 2017.
 The Glass Aisle will be performed as part of a broader event featuring Henry’s poetry from his acclaimed collections Boy Running and The Brittle Sea.
-With great audiences at The Oxford Literature Festival and The Bath Festival , The Laugharne Weekend , Paul and Brian will be touring this autumn with dates including Kenilworth Arts Festival, Caught By The River stage at The Good Life Experience with more dates to be announced.
+With great audiences at festivals including Oxford, Bath & Laugharne so far, Paul and Brian will be touring this autumn with dates including Kenilworth Arts Festival, Caught By The River stage at The Good Life Experience and Festival Number 6.

 Funded by a Creative Wales Award from Arts Council Wales The Glass Aisle is a long poem with songs created by Paul Henry and Brian Briggs, set on a stretch of canal above Crickhowell.